 Swimming pools come in all shapes and sizes.
-Some are simple rectangular affairs, while others are more complicated affairs with multiple levels, waterfalls, and other features.
+Some are simple rectangular affairs, while others are more complicated affairs with multiple levels, waterfalls, and other pool design features.

 Pool lighting not only provides safety for swimmers at night, but it also enhances the overall pool experience.
-There are a variety of pool lights to choose from, and each has its own unique benefits.
+There are a variety of pool lighting options to choose from, and each has its own unique benefits.

-A pool cover is an essential piece of pool equipment.
+A pool covers are an essential piece of pool equipment.
 It helps to keep the pool clean and free of debris, and it also helps to reduce evaporation from the heat and wind.

 Essentials of Weekly Pool Maintenance